Subgraph nomination: Query by Example Subgraph Retrieval in Networks: Introduction

 Large values of $\boldsymbol{\Delta}$ indicate that the subgraphs are highly dissimilar according to $\bD$, and candidate subgraphs are defined as interesting if they are sufficiently similar (i.e., insufficiently dissimilar) to \emph{any} subgraph in the training sample.
 Choosing an appropriate $\bD$ from which to construct the subgraph rankings is of primary import, and adaptive methods (similar to those in the learning-to-rank problem in the information retrieval literature \cite{liu2011learning,helm2020learning}) can be considered to learn $\bD$ from the training subgraphs of interest.
 While estimating an optimal $\bD$ is central in this problem framework, we do not derive formal procedures for estimating $\bD$ in this paper.
 Instead, we choose to focus on the effect of user-in-the-loop supervision across a variety of possible $\bD$ choices, where the user is modeled as additional light supervision that can be used to refine the output of a subgraph nomination routine.

-As a motivating example for our focus on studying the effects of a user-in-the-loop, we consider the problem of detecting and nominating particular brain regions of interest across the hemispheres of a human connectome from the BNU1 dataset \cite{zuo2014open} downloaded from \url{https://neurodata.io/mri/}.
-In this setting, subgraph nomination can be used as a tool to better understand (and detect) the structural similarity between brain regions across hemispheres.
+As a motivating examples for our focus on studying the effects of a user-in-the-loop, we consider the problem of detecting and nominating particular brain regions of interest across the hemispheres of a human connectome from the BNU1 dataset \cite{zuo2014open} downloaded from \url{https://neurodata.io/mri/}, and finding subreddits across different time periods in the Reddit social network data collected in \cite{baumgartner2020pushshift} and downloaded from \url{https://files.pushshift.io/reddit/comments/}.

+In the setting of BNU1, subgraph nomination can be used as a tool to better understand (and detect) the structural similarity between brain regions across hemispheres.
 To this end, we consider a region (or regions) of interest in the left hemisphere, and there might be multiple subgraphs in the right hemisphere that match (according to $\boldsymbol{\Delta}$) well to the training data.
 Moreover, the most similar region of interest in the right hemisphere (i.e., the ${\boldsymbol{\Delta}}$-optimal subgraph of the right hemisphere) may vary dramatically depending on the $\boldsymbol{\Delta}$ used (see, for example, Figure 7 in \cite{sussman2018matched}), and the optimal region may not significantly overlap with a true latent region of interest in the left hemisphere.
 In this case, even a sensible ranking scheme would be potentially unable to correctly retrieve the desired region of interest in the right hemisphere (even if the proper subgraph was identified).
 In this case, we can naturally employ the help of a user-in-the-loop \cite{amershi2014power}, who, given a vertex, can decide whether it is interesting/part of an interesting subgraph to help refine our ranking.